nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ## 4.2 Prerequisites to Installation
 - The latest AWS CLI and eksctl command line utility must be installed to go through the steps described in this [page](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).
 - We must be authenticated to access to the AWS resources through the AWS CLI.
 Instructions for authenticated can be found [here](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/).
-- A ssh key must be uploaded to "Key Pairs" section in Amazon EC2, Instruction for uploading a key can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair).
+- A SSH key must be uploaded to "Key Pairs" section in Amazon EC2, Instruction for uploading a key can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair).

 ## 4.3 Network configuration